John Pastore: U.S. Senate

 Pastore served as the chairman of United States Senate Subcommittee on Communications.
-He is well remembered for taking part in a 1969 hearing involving a $20 million grant for the funding of PBS and the Corporation for Public Broadcasting proposed by former President Lyndon Johnson.
+He is well remembered for taking part in a 1969 hearing involving a $20 million grant for the funding of PBS and the Corporation for Public Broadcasting proposed by former President Lyndon B. Johnson.
 President Richard Nixon wanted to cut the proposed funding to $10 million due to the demands of the Vietnam War.
 Fred Rogers, host of Mister Rogers' Neighborhood, appeared before the committee to argue for the full $20 million.
 In about six minutes of testimony, Rogers spoke of the need for social and emotional education that public television provided.
 Pastore was not familiar with Rogers' work, and was sometimes described as gruff and impatient, but he told Rogers that the testimony had given him goose bumps, and after Rogers recited the lyrics to "What Do You Do with the Mad that You Feel?", one of the songs from his show, Pastore declared: "I think it's wonderful.
 I think it's wonderful.
 Looks like you just earned the $20 million."
 The following year's appropriation increased PBS funding from $9 million to $22 million.

 Pastore was mocked on The Smothers Brothers' final Comedy Hour, in a show scheduled for April 13, 1969, unaired due to network cancellation.
-In the show, Pastore was offered a ‘Flying Fickle Finger of Fate’ award.Tommy Smothers averred, “I have someone that’s very deserving I’d like to do it to,” because “[Pastore] says that everything is filth and gore on television,” and noting Pastore had said a French actress “shouldn’t be allowed on television” after wearing a low-cut evening gown on the Merv Griffin show.
+In the show, Pastore was offered a ‘Flying Fickle Finger of Fate’ award.
+Tommy Smothers averred, “I have someone that’s very deserving I’d like to do it to,” because “[Pastore] says that everything is filth and gore on television,” and noting Pastore had said a French actress “shouldn’t be allowed on television” after wearing a low-cut evening gown on the Merv Griffin show.

 In 1971, Pastore was one of twenty-five Senators to co-sponsor the Health Security Act, a bill that advocated health coverage for every person living in America through a government-run health insurance program.

 In 1976, Pastore did not seek re-election, and retired from the Senate.
-In retirement he served on the board of directors of Providence-based Columbus National Bank until its merger with Hospital Trust Bank in the late 1980s.
+In retirement, he served on the board of directors of Providence-based Columbus National Bank until its merger with Hospital Trust Bank in the late 1980s.